unknownskl/greenlight-native/README.md

     yarn

-Then edit `client-poc/src/gui.ts` and fill-in the xbox streaming token on line `7`.
-Also change your consoleid on line `24`.
+Then edit `client-poc/src/gui.ts` and change your consoleid on line `24`.

 After changing the above you can compile the script to a packed js file and run it via:

-    yarn dev
+    yarn start:gui

 ## Project structure